 Once you’re happy with your Custom Attributes and you’ve added your animation, you’ll need to export your asset to fbx.
 To do this, select both the mesh you want to export plus the root joint of your skeleton (if you have one) and hit File > Export Selection.

-Side note: If you’re exporting just animation data to apply to an existing mesh in Unity, you may only need to select the skeleton.
-If you have any Custom Attributes assigned to the mesh you’ll need to export both.
+If you’re exporting just animation data to apply to an existing mesh in Unity, you may only need to select the skeleton.
+However, if you have any Custom Attributes assigned to the mesh you’ll need to export both.

 By default, the plugin that handles fbx import/export may not be loaded.
 If the fbx option is missing from your list, make sure you enable fbxtomaya.mll in the Plug-in Manager.